The Courage To Be Disliked is one of my favorite books. It is a must read for all of you looking to improve your lives.

-As I contemplate returning to work once my daughter turns six months old, I fear leaving my wife alone with two kids under three and a half.
+As I contemplate returning to work once my daughter turns two years old, I fear leaving my wife alone with two kids under three and a half.
 She’s not too thrilled about the idea, which has tempered my enthusiasm for bolstering our finances.

 Since April 2017, I have been a stay at home father with her.
 I am mostly in charge of feeding the family, cleaning the house, dropping off and picking up our son from preschool, and being her mental support during difficult days.
 On average, I spend roughly eight hours a day caring for our children and the house.

 We’re just facing a predicament because if our finances stay static or if there is a bear market, we may experience a significant financial shortfall by 2022.
 If there is a shortfall, I won’t be able to provide the lifestyle we want.
 But at the same time, I don’t want to give up our current lifestyle we’ve spent so many years building.

 Then one day I came across a wonderful book called, The Courage To Be Disliked.
 This international bestseller helped me get into a better mindset about the future.
 I encourage you to read it as well if you would also like to make significant changes in your life.

 The book made such a positive impact on me that I asked my wife to also read it and write a review of the most salient points to share with all of you.